Hitman 2 (2018 video game): Plot

 Following the events of Hitman, Agent 47 embarks on a mission to find the mysterious "Shadow Client" for Providence, a secretive alliance of corporate executives, politicians, and industrialists collectively wielding political, military, and economic influence on the global scale.
 47's employer, the International Contract Agency (ICA), has formed an uneasy alliance with Providence to stop the Shadow Client, whose actions are causing global panic, and 47 has agreed to help in return for Providence revealing his forgotten past.
-He begins by killing Alma Reynard, one of the Shadow Client's top lieutenants, in her home in New Zealand, and Providence defectors Robert and Sierra Knox at a racetrack in Miami.
+He begins by killing Alma Reynard, one of the Shadow Client's top lieutenants, in her home in New Zealand, and Providence defectors Robert and Sierra Knox (father and daughter) at a racetrack in Miami.
 Meanwhile, the Providence leaders become angry at the killings of several CEOs and business tycoons associated with the group.
 Their immediate second-in-command, who first enlisted the ICA's services for Providence directly, formally identifies the Shadow Client as Lucas Grey, a former head of security for Providence who, from his hideout in Central Europe, pursues his own plans with hacktivist Olivia Hall, intending to recruit 47 to help in his quest to destroy Providence.

 In Colombia, 47 assassinates Rico Delgado, Jorge Franco, and Andrea Martínez, leaders of a drug cartel who have been using their smuggling network and business connections to aid Grey and his militia.
 47's handler Diana Burnwood reports the mission's success to Providence while visiting her family's graves in Surrey, England.
 Flashbacks reveal she watched as her parents were killed by a car bomb.
-Grey and his team blow up the headquarters of Ether Biotech Corporation in Johannesburg, kill its CEO, and steal an unidentified item, while his militia use a hostage situation to publicly reveal Providence's existence.
+Grey and his team blow up the headquarters of Ether Biotech Corporation in Johannesburg, steal an unidentified item, and take its CEO hostage in order to publicly reveal Providence's existence.
 In Mumbai, 47 dismantles the militia's eastern cell by identifying and eliminating Grey's top lieutenant Wazir 'The Maelstrom' Kale and two of his associates, Vanya Shah and Dawood Rangan, who were responsible for the death of another Providence CEO.